Legal representation of unaccompanied children

 • Steps to be followed in the event of an expression of intention to submit an application for international protection during the identification procedure.

 The procedure of identification is conducted by a police officer in the police administration or police station.
-An interpreter assigned by the Ministry of Interior, a social worker from the Centre for Social Welfare and/or a special guardian also participate.
+An interpreter assigned by the Ministry of Interior, a social worker from the regional office of Croatian Institute for Social work and/or a special guardian also participate.

-Where the procedure of identification is conducted outside the regular working hours of the competent Centre for Social Welfare, the expert duty officer of the Centre for Social Welfare takes part in the procedure.
-He or she must appoint a special guardian, in an oral ruling, to protect the wellbeing of the child and to ensure the implementation of further procedures.
-If it is found out that the child already has a guardian, the official from the Centre for Social Welfare or the police officer will call the appointed guardian to take part in further procedures with the unaccompanied or separated child.
+Where the procedure of identification is conducted outside the regular working hours of the competent regional office of Croatian Institute for Social work, the expert duty officer of the regional office takes part in the procedure.
+They must appoint a special guardian, in an oral ruling, to protect the wellbeing of the child and to ensure the implementation of further procedures.
+If it is found out that the child already has a guardian, the official from regional office or the police officer will call the appointed guardian to take part in further procedures with the unaccompanied or separated child.

 Qualifications of guardians